dolorosus/RaspiBackup/Readme.md

 This script takes a backup while the source partitions are mounted and in use.
 The resulting imagefile will be inconsistent!

 To minimize inconsistencies, you should terminate as many services as possible before starting the backup.
-An example is provided as weekly.sh.
+An example is provided as [WeeklyBackup.sh](https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh).

 ### Recommendation: